A terminology solution to help healthcare IT systems speak the same language, and make mapping codes between organisations faster and easier.

 Access to some of the content within the NHS Digital Terminology Server will be freely available for read access (such as Data Dictionary).
 Other content will be subject to access controls appropriate to the licensed content (such as SNOMED CT).

-Users can access the NHS Digital Terminology Server with a registered account (authenticated) or without a registered account (Non-authenticated).
+Individual users can access content on the NHS Digital Terminology Server with a registered account (authenticated) or without a registered account (non-authenticated).

 Details of the current status of the Terminology Server and links to tools for interacting with the terminology server and its API endpoints can be found on our Service Navigation and Status page.

 If you wish to access the Terminology Server from a software application or to syndicate content to your own terminology server, rather than access via a browser, you will need a system-to-system account.
 Please complete a system to system account request form.